Hay Amores: Background and release

 In 1999, Colombian writer Gabriel García Márquez met Shakira.
 He conducted an interview with her for Cambio magazine.
 At the time of the publication of the article, García Márquez expressed Shakira's originality in the music scene.
 Following this, both of them established friendly relations with one another.
 In late 2006, filming began for a movie adaptation of García Márquez's 1985 novel Love in the Time of Cholera (1985).
 The story revolves around the character of Florentino Ariza and his unwavering affection for the stunning Fermina Daza, and the emotional entanglement that involves a local doctor".

 Initially, the producers of the movie offered Shakira a role in it, which would mark her cinematic debut.
 However, she turned down the offer, claiming that she was not comfortable with the nude scenes that were featured in the movie.
 Nevertheless, Shakira offered to compose the score of the movie due to her friendship with García Márquez and his influence on her.
 She started working on the music for the movie with Argentine composer Pedro Aznar in London during the second half of 2007.
 Shakira spontaneously came up with the melody of "Hay Amores"'s chorus after seeing an early cut of the film, humming it to the film's director Mike Newell.
 Later during the recording sessions, Shakira recorded "Despedida" and "Hay Amores", the latter being the movie's theme song.
 Shakira commented on the song's genre that bolero is "the pinnacle of romantic music" and that it is "in her blood".
 During the release of the movie in November 2007, Shakira elaborated in an interview: "Being part of the movie was a personal motivation because it is an extraordinary novel of one of the most extraordinary writers in history and a personal friend [...]
 [While composing the songs, I wanted] to present my country's beauty and the works of García Márquez".
 Shakira stated in an interview in 2019 that "Hay Amores" and "Despedida" are her "two best songs to date".
-In October 2007, "Hay Amores" was released to radio in Colombia.
+In October 2007, "Hay Amores" premiered on radio in Colombia.
+The song was released as a CD single on 5 February 2008.

 In 2012, Shakira recorded and released a new version of the song on SoundCloud with her father William Mebarak to celebrate his birthday.
 A video of the two recording the song was uploaded to YouTube and Facebook.

 Composition

 "Hay Amores" is a bolero song that lyrically delves into the thoughts and reflections that love can give.
-It explores themes of love and its sublimation, including dedication to others, such as friends, family, or humanity.
-It presents love as a selfless commitment and a union of individuals, encompassing both physical and spiritual aspects, portraying love not as surrender, but as a merging of individual experiences within the context of human life.
+It explores love as a selfless devotion to others, portraying it as a physical and spiritual union that merges individual lives and experiences.
 The instrumental of "Hay Amores" features subdued trumpets, the sound of which has been described to evoke "some long-ago nightclub."